vendramin/vendramin.github.io/bachelor_topics.md

 ##### References:
 * Balister, Paul; Wheeler, Jeffrey Paul.
 The Erdős-Heilbronn problem for finite groups.
 Acta Arith.
 140 (2009), no. 2, 105-118.
 * Károlyi, Gyula.
 The Erdős-Heilbronn problem in abelian groups.
 Israel J. Math.
 139 (2004), 349-359.
 * Nathanson, Melvyn B. Additive number theory.
 Inverse problems and the geometry of sumsets.
 Graduate Texts in Mathematics, 165.
-Springer-Verlag, New York, 1996. xiv+293 pp. ISBN: 0-387-94655-1.
+Springer-Verlag, New York, 1996.

 ---